Waha Capital: History

 The firm was founded by an Emirati businessman Hussain J. Al Nowais as Oasis International Leasing Company in 1997.
 Initially, the company operated as a leasing company of high-value assets, including aircraft, ships and infrastructure.
 As of 2000, the firm's shares are listed on the Abu Dhabi Securities Exchange.

-Investment strategies
+Investments

 As the central part of the firm's investment strategy, Waha Capital is focused primarily on the MENA region’s emerging economies that are undergoing transition and set to grow.
 It makes direct investments commercially across a number of sectors and regional infrastructure funds.